alphagov/government-service-design-manual/service-manual/agile/index.md

 An agile project is about creating fast iterations of products based on the feedback of real users.

-It means regularly releasing small parts of code; constant communication between team members, and using equipment that displays progress being made by your team (ie project management software or whiteboards).
+It means regularly releasing small pieces of functionality; constant communication between team members, and using equipment that displays progress being made by your team (eg project management software or whiteboards).

-Learn about:
+Find out more information on:

 * [what an agile project looks like](/service-manual/agile/what-agile-looks-like.html)
 * [what continuous delivery is](/service-manual/agile/continuous-delivery.html)

 ## User stories

-User understanding is the most important factor when creating a service, so you need to have a clear understanding of what users’ need and make sure those needs are met.
-To achieve this you should write user stories.
+User understanding is the most important factor when creating a service, so you need to have a clear understanding of what users need and make sure those needs are met.
+You can achieve this by writing user stories.

 A user story is generally one or more sentences in length and describes:

 * who the user is
 * what they need from the service
 * why they need it